 The possibility that our portfolio companies will not be able to commercialize their technology, products, or business concepts presents significant risks to the value of our investment.
 Additionally, although some of our portfolio companies may already have a commercially successful product or product line when we invest, technology-related products and services often have a more limited market- or life-span than have products in other industries.
 Thus, the ultimate success of these companies often depends on their ability to continually innovate in increasingly competitive markets.
 Their inability to do so could affect our investment return.
 In addition, the intellectual property held by our portfolio companies often represents a substantial portion of the collateral, if any, securing our investments.
-We cannot assure you that any of our portfolio companies are able to develop commercially viable products, the market for new products and services is highly competitive and rapidly changing.
+We cannot assure you that any of our portfolio companies will successfully acquire or develop any new technologies, or that the intellectual property the companies currently hold will remain viable.
+Even if our portfolio companies are able to develop commercially viable products, the market for new products and services is highly competitive and rapidly changing.
 Neither our portfolio companies nor we have any control over the pace of technology development.
 Commercial success is difficult to predict, and the marketing efforts of our portfolio companies may not be successful.